FamilySearch/GEDCOM.io/_pages/techfaqs.md

 ---
 # How do I list two places in an emigration?

-Have paired immigration/emigration events:
+Use paired immigration/emigration events:

 ```
 1 EMIG
 2 PLAC Nice, Nice, Alpes-Maritimes, Provence-Alpes-Côte d'Azur, France
-3 FROM City, Arrondissement, Department, Provence, Country
+3 FORM City, Arrondissement, Department, Provence, Country
 2 DATE 3 MAR 1903
 1 IMMI
 2 PLAC Manhattan, New York,  New York, USA
-3 FROM Borough, City, State, Country
+3 FORM Borough, City, State, Country
 2 DATE 8 MAR 1903
 ```

 # How do I record a stillborn child?

-Use a `PHRASE` under the `AGE` at death
+Use a `PHRASE` under the `AGE` at death:

 ```
 1 DEAT